oyranos-cms/oyranos-cms.github.io/wiki/XML_Plug-in_options.md

 What is all involved?

 -   user categories (filter categories ...)
+-   registration strings which can map to paths
+    -   e.g. “colour/oyranos.org/colour/lcms/preserve\_black”
 -   Oyranos backend API's mapping (CMM need images, profiles and options, filters want images + options?)
+    -   For backends common dynamic resources should be handled elsewhere.
+Would'nt it be useful to register through a specialised module key word handlers?
+The key words can then be used to place specific resources into the UI.
 -   UI backend deploy xslt conversions to their xml UI representation
 -   event exchange